-Each year Region I invites six 10-minute plays and two One-Act plays to be performed at its regional festival as concert readings.
-Writers work closely with a guest director of their play.
-Two of the six 10-Minute plays are then selected as National Semi-finalist plays to be considered for an invitation to the national festival in Washington, D.C.
-Both invited One-Act Plays are considered National Semi-Finalists also for consideration for an invitation to the national Festival in Washington, D.C.
+Each year Region I invites six (6) Ten-Minute plays and two (2) One-Act plays to be performed at its regional festival as concert readings.
+Writers work closely with a guest director on their play.
+Two (2) of the six (6) Ten-Minute plays are selected as National Semi-Finalist plays to be considered for an invitation to the national festival in Washington, D.C.
+Both invited One-Act Plays are considered National Semi-Finalists also up for consideration for an invitation to the national Festival in Washington, D.C.

 Play submissions are made electronically (PDF or Word Document format).
-All scripts should be blind.
+All scripts should be submitted anonymously.
 Please remove all playwright identification or school affiliation.
 Only the title should appear on the title page.

 Please follow the link to the KCACTF Region I Submittable page enter your work.
 Fill out all categories on the submission form.

-Attention Student Playwrights: The deadline for all 10-Minute & One-Act play submissions is November 1.
+Attention Student Playwrights: The deadline for all Ten-Minute & One-Act play submissions is November 1.
 No late submissions will be accepted.

-*Please examine the Submittable link (10-Minute Plays) for due date information and to submit your work.
+*Please examine the Submittable link (One-Act Plays) for due date information and to submit your work

 Should you be one of the selected playwrights you must be able to attend the festival or your play will be disqualified.
 Do not submit your play unless you are able to attend.

-At the festival, playwrights will work with assigned directors on a public concert reading of their work.
-All casting and rehearsing of the reading will happen during the festival.
-Three festival respondents will respond to your play at the festival.
-Two plays (out of the six) will be chosen at the regional festival to be National Semi-Finalists.
-Those two plays will then be held in consideration for the National Festival in Washington DC, as potential National Finalists.
+The One-Act Festival celebrates and supports the achievement of student playwrights.
+At the festival, playwrights will work with assigned guest directors on a public concert reading of their work.
+All casting and rehearsing of the reading will happen during the festival (however, you may be asked to review digital auditions prior to the festival).
+Three (3) festival respondents will respond to your play at the festival.
+Both plays chosen are also considered National Semi-Finalists from the regional festival.
+Those two (2) plays will then be held in consideration for the national festival in Washington DC, as potential National Finalists.

 *Please examine the Submittable link (One Act Plays) for due date information and to submit your work